nubenetes/awesome-kubernetes/docs/api.md

 - [jkebertz.medium.com: The Art of Writing Amazing REST APIs](https://jkebertz.medium.com/the-art-of-writing-amazing-rest-apis-dc4c4100478d)
 - [freecodecamp.org: REST API Design Best Practices Handbook – How to Build a REST API with JavaScript, Node.js, and Express.js](https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api/) When you're working with APIs, there are some basic best practices you should follow.
 And if you really want to learn how they work, build one yourself.
 In this guide Jean-Marc goes over each best practice as you build a REST API w/ JS, Node, & Express.
 - [infoq.com: Modern API Development and Deployment, from API Gateways to Sidecars](https://www.infoq.com/presentations/api-design-implement-document/)
+- [betterprogramming.pub: How To Deprecate APIs the Right Way](https://betterprogramming.pub/how-to-deprecate-apis-the-right-way-371c1cbf1723) Deprecate your old APIs with the consciousness of your users
+- [dzone.com: REST vs. Messaging for Microservices 🌟](https://dzone.com/articles/rest-vs-messaging-for-microservices) Discover how to choose the right communication style for your microservices in this exploration of two common protocols.

 ## From RESTful to Event-Driven APIs